 In the Classroom:

-Returned Peace Corps Volunteers bring with them a wealth of international experience.
-They have worked in a variety of fields including agriculture, education, public health, and community development.
-Peace Corps Fellows are motivated, ready to learn, and eager to expand upon their Peace Corps experiences.
+Returned Peace Corps Volunteers (RPCVs) bring with them a wealth of international experience in a variety of fields, including agriculture, education, public health, and community development.
+Peace Corps fellows are motivated, ready to learn, and eager to expand upon their Peace Corps experiences.

 “The RPCVs in our program are mature, confident, highly capable individuals with an unusual capacity for independent work and a core personal commitment to human rights and social justice.
 They have experience with international service and the critical basics of business projects and issues.”

 On campus, Peace Corps fellows help create a community of both returned Volunteers and those interested in the mission of the Peace Corps, often organizing campuswide volunteer events and promoting international understanding.

 “The Peace Corps fellows at [the School of Public and Environmental Affairs] have been the nexus for coordinating Peace Corps recruitment at Indiana University, Bloomington.
 The fellows support recruitment events such as class talks, information sessions, career fairs, and nomination banquets.
 The rise in IU-Bloomington's rankings as a producer of Peace Corps Volunteers can be attributed to the large number of events that are staffed by Peace Corps fellows.
 Also, Peace Corps fellows created and continue to lead the IU RPCV group, which has formed a large network of RPCVs in over 10 professional and graduate programs in Bloomington.”

 Returned Volunteers are experienced in adapting to new cultures and environments, developing and managing projects, dealing with culture and language barriers, and capitalizing on limited resources.
 These skills and experiences are transferable to the underserved American communities where Peace Corps fellows complete their internships.